luischanu/TinyVM/README.md

 # Description
 TinyVM was born out of a desire by [Luis Chanu](https://www.linkedin.com/in/luischanu/) to have a portable VM with a small resource footprint that could be used to easily test/verify load balancing and assist in basic network bandwidth testing using [iPerf3](https://iperf.fr/).
 Additionally, as a co-developer of [SDDC.Lab](https://github.com/rutgerblom/SDDC.Lab), Luis thought TinyVM could serve to demonstrate the WorkloadVM functionality that he added to that project.

 TinyVM is based on [Tiny Core Linux](http://www.tinycorelinux.net/), and obtains its IPv4 address via DHCP.
-It includes a http web server that displays its IP and MAC addresses on a web page that has a border color that is randomly chosen at each VM startup.
+It includes a http web server that displays connection oriented information on it's web page that has a border color that is randomly updated with each request (which is a change from earlier versions).
 This random color helps aid the user's identification of the various VMs when load balance testing is being performed.

 As part of the VM power-on process, it also automatically starts an iPerf3 server, which iPerf3 clients can then target to perform bandwidth testing.